• Blog

 Smiling employees standing at a window and talking

-More than just hours clocked in, employee engagement is about the sense of emotional connection an employee has (or, in so many cases, doesn’t have).
-A highly engaged employee feels invested in their work, connected to their colleagues, and motivated to contribute of their own volition.
+More than just hours clocked in, employee engagement is about the emotional connection an employee has (or, in so many cases, doesn't have).
+A highly engaged employee feels invested in their work, connected to their colleagues, and motivated to contribute.

 Why does employee engagement matter?